 So you have an idea for a great mobile app.
 Where do you begin?
 What do you need to increase your chances of success?
+Where can you find the best mobile app development company?
 We asked 300 startup founders on what services and tools they found critical in building award-winning apps.

 1. Best mobile app development agency: Utility NYC

 The biggest mistake to avoid when just starting out is picking the right development partner to bring your idea to life.
 Unless you have a technical co-founder who has a track record of building popular apps, go with an experienced agency to create your MVP.
 Managing product and design resources isn’t as easy as it seems.
 That’s where Utility comes in.

 Utility is a full-service mobile product agency based in New York, focused on creating digital experiences that delight and attract users.
 Founded by experts from companies like Major League Baseball and McCann Erickson, Utility has a fanatical focus on helping their clients achieve success.

 Mixpanel is a product analytics tool for mobile, web and other software platforms.
 Mixpanel platform helps product owners to analyze how customers move from one touch point to another and based on this data it provides an insight on how to monetize it.
 Also it helps marketers to identify issues mobile app users may have with an app and prevent their churn, increase their engagement and discover what content drives best engagement.

 3. Best platform to create your MVP: React Native

 For a long time, React Native was considered to be commercially unviable.
 It wasn’t developed or supported enough to produce ‘native-like’ apps.